-7.47 Although there has been limited progress on the annual Conservation Area Appraisals and Parish assessments for the Register of Buildings of Local Value for the reasons given, background research has now been undertaken which will enable this activity to be progressed in 2022/23.
-In addition, a Conservation Area enhancement budget (of £15,000 per year) exists and this has been effectively used in 2021/2022 to grant fund a range of projects that either enhance some of the City's Conservation Areas or support essential repairs to Listed Buildings.
-During this year 10 heritage projects have been supported, including the development of a master plan for the Cathedral Precinct, development of the blue plaque scheme, information boards for the Marconi Heritage Trail, Heritage Open Days and the cleaning of various statues within the city centre.
+7.45 Although there has been limited progress on the annual Conservation Area Appraisals and Parish assessments for the Register of Buildings of Local Value for the reasons given, background research has now been undertaken which will enable this activity to be progressed in 2023/24.
+In addition, a Conservation Area enhancement budget (of £15,000 per year) exists and this has been effectively used in 2022/2023 to grant fund a range of projects that either enhance some of the City's Conservation Areas or support essential repairs to Listed Buildings.
 The Council's Principal Heritage Officer continues to provide expert advice regarding planning applications within the City's Conservation Areas and to Listed Buildings.